 As part of your evaluation, your health care provider may do a depression screening, including having you fill out a questionnaire.
 Your provider may order other tests, if needed, to rule out other causes for your symptoms.

 Treatment and recovery time vary, depending on how severe your depression is and what your individual needs are.
 If you have an underactive thyroid or an underlying illness, your health care provider may treat those conditions or refer you to the appropriate specialist.
 Your health care provider may also refer you to a mental health professional.

 The baby blues usually fade on their own within a few days to 1 to 2 weeks.
 In the meantime:

 - Get as much rest as you can.

 - Connect with other new moms.

 - Create time to take care of yourself.

 - Avoid alcohol and recreational drugs, which can make mood swings worse.

-Postpartum depression is often treated with psychotherapy (also called talk therapy or mental health counseling), medication or both.
+Postpartum depression is often treated with psychotherapy — also called talk therapy or mental health counseling — medicine or both.

 - Antidepressants.
-Your doctor may recommend an antidepressant.
-If you're breast-feeding, any medication you take will enter your breast milk.
-However, most antidepressants can be used during breast-feeding with little risk of side effects for your baby.
-Work with your doctor to weigh the potential risks and benefits of specific antidepressants.
+Your health care provider may recommend an antidepressant.
+If you're breastfeeding, any medicine you take will enter your breast milk.
+However, most antidepressants can be used during breastfeeding with little risk of side effects for your baby.
+Work with your provider to weigh the potential risks and benefits of specific antidepressants.